About the Tribal Capacity Building Program

 Technical Assistance Services Offered

-Tribes will work with a technical assistance provider and receive no-cost, flexible support that will respond to each tribe’s needs.
+Tribes will work with a technical assistance provider and receive no-cost, flexible support that will respond to each Tribe’s needs.
 The capacity building and technical assistance services offered include, but are not limited to, the following:

 Technical Assistance